twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 | Pahāna pariññā—full understanding with abandoning of kilesa.
 |
 | With truths (sacca):
-| Learn by heart is sacca nyan (ñāṇa)—knowledge of truth come by listening talks.
+| Learn by heart is sacca ñāṇa (ñāṇa)—knowledge of truth comes by listening talks.
 Kicca ñāṇa—functional knowledge of the truth comes by contemplation, in accordance with the truth.
 | Kata ñāṇa—the knowledge of the ending of the practice.
 |
-| The ending of the first verses are about the 3 sāsana (Buddha’s Teachings).
+| The ending of the first verses are about the 3 sāsana (Buddha's Teachings).
 These are called pariyatti, patipatti & pativeda.
 As pariññā; ñāta pariññā, tīraṇa pariññā & pahāna pariññā.
 As knowledge (ñāṇa); sacca ñāṇa, kicca ñāṇa & kata ñāṇa.
-These are the duties have to fulfill them.
+These are the duties which have to fulfill them.
 |
-| ① For learning by heart is the teacher’s duty to teach & talk.
+| ① For learning by heart is the teacher's duty to teach & talk.
-| ② Practice is the yogi’s or student’s duty.
+| ② Practice is the yogi's or student's duty.
-| ③ Realization is the Dhamma’s duty & come by itself with the practice.
+| ③ Realization is the Dhamma's duty and it comes by itself with the practice.
 |
 | Study of the 12 factors of D.A. process
 |